-On our way to Dan Nang, there were only two free spots on the front next to the driver, the rest was totally busy with travelers from all around the world chatting about their travel experiences.
+On our way to Dan Nang, there were only two free spots on the front next to the driver.
+Because the rest was totally busy with travelers from all around the world chatting about their travel experiences.

 The driver was getting sleepy and almost lost control of the minibus.
-If we didn’t had clapped our hands very hard probably we would crash.
+Probably, if we didn’t have clapped our hands very hard we would have crashed.

 In Southeast Asia is very common to happen this kind of accidents but not even half are covered by the media.
-So, if you are ever thinking to travel there just keep your eyes open. 😉
+So, if you are ever thinking to travel this part of the world just keep your eyes open. 😉

 We didn’t stay there for long, it was windy and there was a lot of dangerous areas that made us skip a swim.